-Who are the common perpetrators of child sexual abuse?
+Common perpetrators of child sexual abuse

 Child sexual abuse is most commonly perpetrated by someone who is known to, and trusted by the child (and often someone highly trusted within their family, communities, schools and/or other institutions).
 See advice on identifying perpetrators of child sexual abuse below.

 Perpetrators can include (but are not limited to):

 - a family member (this is known as intra family abuse and can include sibling abuse)

 - a staff member, coach or other carer

 - a peer/child 10 years or more in age

 - a family friend or stranger

 - a person via a forced marriage (where a child is subject to a marriage without their consent, arranged for by their immediate or extended family- this constitutes a criminal offence and must be reported).

 Unwanted sexual behaviour toward a child by a child 10 years or over can constitute a sexual offence.